ComPWA/pycompwa/doc/source/contribute.rst

 Once you think your contribution is finished and can be merged into the main
 repository:

-* Make sure your the latest commits from the ``upstream/master`` are rebased onto your new branch and pushed to your fork
+* Make sure your the latest commits from the ``upstream/main`` are rebased onto your new branch and pushed to your fork
 * Log into GitHub with your account and create a PR.
-This is a request to merge the changes in your fork branch with the ``master`` branch of the pycompwa or ComPWA repository.
+This is a request to merge the changes in your fork branch with the ``main`` branch of the pycompwa or ComPWA repository.
 * While the PR is open, commits pushed to the fork branch behind your PR will immediately appear in the PR.